 No. A living will is a document that provides specific instructions about health care decisions.
 You may put such instructions on your Health Care Proxy form.
 The Health Care Proxy allows you to choose someone you trust to make health care decisions on your behalf.
-Unlike a living will, a Health Care Proxy does not require that you know in advance all the decisions that may arise.
+Unlike a living will, a Health Care Proxy does not require that you decide in advance decisions that may arise.
 Instead, your health care agent can interpret your wishes as medical circumstances change and can make decisions you could not have known would have to be made.